Frequently asked questions

 The primary responsibility of the professional nanny is to take care of the needs of the children, including but not limited to:

 - Developmentally appropriate activities

 - General maintenance of areas of the home where the children spend their time

 - Child laundry

 - Sweeping or vacuuming main traffic areas

 - Family laundry (bedding, linens, and towels)

-- Managing family calendar and appointments
+- Management of family calendar

 - General errands